Excerpt: Dark Side of Sunset Pointe

 [6:47 PM – Tuesday, August 24, 2010]

-Bloodshot eyes stare at a spreadsheet, the monitor’s image glares with the harsh reality.
+Bloodshot eyes stare at a digital spreadsheet.
+The monitor glares with a harsh reality.
 Too many negative numbers expose an ugly truth.
 Anxiously perched on the edge of his high-backed leather executive chair, Gary Whiting waits with the phone to his ear.
 Dreading the final ring, Whiting lets it go to voicemail, again.
-He needs to talk to his partner, Rodriguez.
 He loosens the knot in his power tie and hangs up.
-This time, without leaving a message.
+This time, without leaving a message for his real estate development partner, Michael J. Rodriguez.

-The four Excedrin have knocked his headache down to a dull throbbing at the base of his skull, but his eyes still ache.
+An hour later, he’s still at it.
+The four Excedrin have knocked Whiting’s headache down to a dull throbbing at the base of his skull, but his eyes ache.
 He’s been crunching numbers for their Sunset Pointe development project, staring at the monitor all damn day.
-He rubs at the knots in his stomach through his rumpled white dress shirt, thinking maybe he should eat or maybe he should just shoot himself.
-He taps the return key with a jittery thumb, hitting it too many times, trying to put the numbers out of his mind.
-His pulse pounds in his temples.
+He rubs at the knots in his stomach through his rumpled white shirt, thinking maybe he should eat or maybe he should just shoot himself.
+Tapping the return key with a jittery thumb, he hits it too many times, his pulse pounding in his temples.
 Shit!
-Got to get ahold of that asshole, Rodriguez.
+Where is that asshole?

 “Damn Gary, whaddaya want?”
-Rodriguez sounds out of breath, frustrated.
+Rodriguez sounds out of breath.

 “Mike, we need to go over some numbers.
 Ya got a minute?”